-1268.06. (a) If the amount originally deposited is increased pursuant to Section 1268.02 and the total amount sought to be withdrawn exceeds the amount of the original deposit, the applicant, or each applicant if there are two or more, shall file an undertaking.
-The undertaking shall be in favor or the plaintiff and shall secure repayment of any amount withdrawn that exceeds the amount to which the applicant is entitled as finally determined in the eminent domain proceeding, together with legal interest from the date of its withdrawni.
-If the undertaking is executed by an admitted surety insurer, the undertaking shall be in the amount by which the total amount to be withdrawn exceeds the amount originally deposited.
-If executed by two or more sufficient sureties approved by the court, the undertaking shall be in
+1268.06. (a) If the amount originally deposited is increased pursuant to Section 1268.62 and the total amount sought to be withdrawn exceeds the amount of the original deposit, the applicant, or each applicant if there are two or more, shall file an undertaking.
+The undertaking shall be in favor of the plaintiff and shall secure repayment of any amount withdrawn that exceeds the amount to which the applicant is entitled as finally determined in the eminent domain proceeding, together with legal interest from the date of its withdrawal.
+If the undertaking is executed by an admitted surety insurer, the undertaking shall he in the amount by which the total amount to be withdrawn exceeds the amount originally deposited.
+Hexecuted by two or more sufficient sureties approved by the court, the undertaking shall be in double such amount.